 Save 3 cents per litre at any Shell station.
 Pay for fuel or collect air miles without leaving your car with Shell EasyPay.
-Easy to keep track of the receive all register in the apps too.
+Easy to keep track of all receipts in the apps too.

 Hiking and Outdoor Activities

 AllTrails is one of the best known hiking apps on the market.
 So widely used, it’s a reliable source for up-to-date information on local hikes.
-Plus, hikers post pictures and reviews of the hikes which gives you real-time access to the mountain conditions.
+Plus, hikers post pictures and reviews of the hikes which give you additional pieces of advice about the mountain conditions.